Hakiller777/Proyecto-1/README.md

 Configure static files with whitenoise or Apache/NGINX.

-PostgreSQL database is already connected and
+PostgreSQL database is already connected and tested.